 - Concept development

 - Full-service: One-stop-shop for creative services from A to Z

 - Cross-functional: Teams of all the resources you need

 When to work with a freelancer

 Working with a freelance designer is recommended for tactical projects where you have your strategy in place.
+More organizations are starting to see the advantages of hiring freelancers.
 Freelancers are the perfect production partners because they’re fast, cheap and competent.
 Hiring remote workers, you can find specialists in specific fields.
 It’s faster and cheaper because you’re working directly with the designer to receive the results you want.
 They’re flexible and ready to go when you are.

 What kind of projects?

 - Time: Faster production with no middle-men